douglasselias/zark/README.md

 DISCLAIMER:
-this is very biased and hindsighthed, since every person has his own bias and this is my first atempt to write a programming language/compiler, so I not very knowledgeble. my attempt is to at least write a good® programming language where I can use in the place of JS/TS in my side projects/games
+this is very biased and hindsighthed, since every person has his own bias and this is my first atempt to write a programming language/compiler, so I not very knowledgeble. my attempt is to at least write a good® programming language where I can use in the place of JS/TS in my side projects/games it also suffers from the "benevolent dictator" since I own this, and everything would need my approval to enter the language, unless you fork it

 ## Why create a new language?
 There are dozens already?
 It's just [XCDK comic]() all over again